firepear/homefarm/docs/compute_install.md

    * `ESSID` and `WPA_PASSWD` are not needed if you are using a wired connection, or if you followed the above procedure for WiFi configuration
+   * If you get DNS failures here, but you can ping by IP, run `systemctl disable --now systemd-resolved` as a workaround.
+If you do this, you'll need to enable and start it on next boot
 1. Answer the questions the installer asks.
 It will handle the rest

-After the reboot, login as root and run `'/bin/bash node-setup CONTROL_NODE_IP'` to complete the Homefarm-specific portions of installation.
+1. After the reboot, login as root and run `'/bin/bash node-setup CONTROL_NODE_IP'` to complete the Homefarm-specific portions of installation.
 When `node-setup` completes, the node is ready for Homefarm to take over its management.

 You can test the inital install by running `'ssh farmer@[NODENAME]'` from the controller.
 If you can login, then everything should be good